VisTIRA: Closing the Image-Text Modality Gap in Visual Math Reasoning via Structured Tool Integration: Evaluation and Results

 Despite recent advancements, mathematical visual understanding remains a significant challenge for large vision-language models (VLMs) such as GPT-5 \citep{openai2025gpt5,lu2024mathvista,wang2024mathv,wang2025vcbench}.
 These tasks often involve interpreting charts, equations, and embedded text simultaneously, where even minor misinterpretations can lead to cascading errors and incorrect final answers \citep{lu2024mathvista,masry2022chartqa}.
 To empirically demonstrate the existence of this modality gap, we compare model performance on identical problems presented in two formats: pure text and a rendered visual format (converted via our LaTeX rendering pipeline illustrated in Figure~\ref{fig:pipeline-eval-gen}).
 This comparison allows us to isolate and quantify performance degradation caused by the visual modality.

 We conduct this evaluation using a subset of 5{,}000 samples from our NuminaMath dataset, rendered into a visual format using our pipeline.
 We assess two models: Qwen2.5-VL-7B-Instruct \citep{bai2025qwen25vl} (a smaller-scale VLM) and GPT-5 \citep{openai2025gpt5} (a state-of-the-art large VLM).
 Table~\ref{tab:modality-gap-ocr-results} presents their performance on both formats, highlighting the modality gap across model scales.
 The results show that both models perform better in the text modality than in the image modality, underscoring the increased difficulty vision-language models face when interpreting and solving mathematical problems presented in visual formats.
 Moreover, the modality gap—the performance difference between text and image inputs—is more pronounced in smaller models such as Qwen2.5-VL-7B-Instruct than in larger models like GPT-5.
 This disparity may be attributed to several factors, including model scale, the sophistication of the vision encoder, and enhanced reasoning capabilities in larger architectures.
+Notably, tool execution primarily helps \emph{after} the model has correctly parsed mathematical content from the image; when errors are dominated by perception failures (e.g., misreading notation or layout), tool execution cannot recover from an incorrect parse, which motivates our complementary use of controlled text$\leftrightarrow$image evaluation and real-world images.

 To examine whether OCR can enhance the performance of vision-language models, we apply OCR to the NuminaMath dataset using the recently released, state-of-the-art DeepSeek-OCR model \cite{wei2025deepseek}.
 DeepSeek-OCR comprises two key components: DeepEncoder and a DeepSeek3B-MoE-A570M decoder, and it achieves strong results across diverse OCR tasks \cite{wei2025deepseek}.
 We then evaluate the impact of OCR in two settings: (1) as auxiliary information alongside the original image input, and (2) as the primary input to the vision-language models.
 The results reveal that while both models perform strongly in the text modality, their performance in the image modality degrades, especially for Qwen2.5-VL-7B-Instruct.
 Interestingly, OCR-only input outperforms raw image input for both models, highlighting the importance of textual grounding \cite{shenoy2024lumos}.
 For Qwen, combining the image with OCR significantly boosts accuracy, whereas GPT-5 shows a decline, suggesting that OCR may introduce redundancy or noise for stronger models \cite{baek2025ocrheads}.